-We have completed our RR1 Phase I/II and RR2 observational registry studies, with 20 and 25 patients respectively, in LAPC.
-These studies demonstrated a median Overall Survival ("OS") of 27.9 months in LAPC patients pre-treated with radiation followed by treatment with RenovoGem.
-Based on previous large randomized clinical trials, the expected survival of LAPC patients is 12 to 15 months in patients receiving only IV systemic chemotherapy or IV chemotherapy plus radiation (which are both considered standard of care).
+We have completed our RR1 Phase I/II and RR2 observational registry studies for RenovoGem, with 20 and 25 patients respectively, in LAPC.
+In the 35 pooled patients evaluable in these two studies, 9 patients pretreated with radiation followed by treatment with RenovoGem experienced a median Overall Survival ("OS") of 27.1 months.
+Based on previous large randomized clinical trials, the expected survival of LAPC patients is 12.0 to 18.8 months in patients receiving only IV systemic chemotherapy or IV chemotherapy plus radiation (which are both considered standard of care).
 Unlike the randomized trials that established these standard of care results, our RR1 and RR2 clinical trials did not prospectively control the standard of care therapy received prior to administration of RenovoGem.
-Based on an FDA safety review of our Phase I/II study, the FDA allowed us to proceed to evaluate RenovoGem within our Phase III registrational clinical trial.
+Based on FDA safety review of our Phase I/II study, the FDA allowed us to proceed to evaluate RenovoGem following radiation pretreatment within our Phase III registrational clinical trial.

 Our Phase III clinical trial of RenovoGem for the treatment of LAPC is called TIGeR-PaC.
 This trial is an ongoing randomized multi-center study using TAMP to evaluate RenovoGem.
 The study is evaluating trans-arterial delivery, a form of intra-arterial ("IA") administration, of an FDA-approved chemotherapy, gemcitabine, to treat LAPC following stereotactic body radiation therapy ("SBRT").
-The study is comparing treatment of an FDA-approved cancer drug, gemcitabine, with TAMP versus systemic IV administration of gemcitabine and nab-paclitaxel.
+The study is comparing treatment of LAPC using RenovoGem versus systemic IV administration of gemcitabine and nab-paclitaxel.

 Our protocol for TIGeR-PaC involves systemic chemotherapy and only SBRT during the induction phase of the study (prior to randomization).
 Patients receiving SBRT during the induction phase are required to complete 5 treatments, over 5 consecutive days, and do not receive oral chemotherapy vs. previously utilized intensity-modulated radiation therapy ("IMRT") where patients must complete 25 radiation treatments in combination with oral chemotherapy during the induction phase of the study, which takes between 35 and 56 days to complete.
 In December 2021, we amended our protocol and statistical analysis plan for TIGeR-PaC (the "Modified SAP") to (i) analyze only patients receiving SBRT during the induction phase, (ii) include a second interim analysis, (iii) change the total number of patients randomized in the study to 114 with a total of 86 deaths from SBRT patients, and (iv) repower the study from 90% to 80%, which is commonly used in clinical trials.
 We believe this design will shorten the timeframe needed to complete the study and also significantly decrease our costs.
-We have not discussed the protocol amendment or the Modified SAP with the FDA, and we cannot provide any assurance that the FDA will agree with these modifications, but these modifications have been submitted to the FDA
+We have not discussed the protocol amendment or the Modified SAP with the FDA, and we cannot provide any assurance that the FDA will agree with these modifications, but these modifications have been submitted to the FDA.